 And as fruit falling from a fig tree.

 i.
-Jesus, and many Old Testament prophets, plainly told us of a coming time He called great tribulation (Matthew 24:21), when because of the judgment of God, conditions on earth would be the worst human history had ever seen.
-Revelation chapters 6, 8-9, and 16-18 describe this horrific time, when there will be widespread ecological, economic, cosmic, and human catastrophe on a level never before known in history.
+Jesus, and many Old Testament prophets, plainly told us of a coming time He called the great tribulation (Matthew 24:21), when because of the judgment of God, conditions on earth would be the worst human history had ever seen.
+Revelation chapters 6, 8-9, and 16-18 describe this horrific time when there will be widespread ecological, economic, cosmic, and human catastrophe on a level never before known in history.

 ii.
-The idea that this chapter relates to the very end times goes back a long way among Christian teachers.
+The idea that this chapter relates to the very end times goes back a long time among Christian teachers.
 “Eusebius, with many other ancients, will have this chapter to be understood of the end of the world and the last judgment.”
 (Trapp)

 b.
 Come near, you nations, to hear; and heed, you people: It made sense for Isaiah to address the nations.
-In light of how terrible the great tribulation will be, when we consider how prophecy has been fulfilled, and how the stage is set for even more fulfilled prophecy, we should hear and take heed!
+In light of how terrible the great tribulation will be, when we consider how prophecy has been fulfilled, and how the stage is set for even more fulfilled prophecy, we should hear and take heed.

 · The stage is set for a rebuilt temple that will come in the last days, necessary to fulfill the prophecies of the abomination of desolation (Matthew 24:15; Mark 13:14; 2 Thessalonians 2:3-4).

-· The stage is set for the sort of world-dominating confederation of nations, heir to the Roman Empire to arise (Daniel 2:36-45; Revelation 13:1-8; 17:10-14).
+· The stage is set for the sort of world-dominating confederation of nations, heir to the Roman Empire, to arise (Daniel 2:36-45; Revelation 13:1-8; 17:10-14).

 · The stage is set for a political and economic “superman” to arise, the sort of single political leader who will lead this world-dominating confederation of nations (2 Thessalonians 2:3-12; Revelation 13:4-7).